To make great coffee at home, you need perfectly sized grounds. Because when it comes to coffee grounds, SIZE MATTERS!

 The texture of extreme coarse grounds is similar to peppercorns, and you can easily get them by adjusting the grind settings of your burr grinder to the maximum.

-Extreme coarse grind size is perfect for brewing Cold brew coffee because of the long immersion time.
-Otherwise, it will become too bitter if we use a fine grind size.
+Extremely coarse grind size is ideal for brewing Cold brew coffee due to the long steeping time.

-Cowboy coffee brewing style also uses Extreme coarse grounds.
+Cowboy coffee, a traditional brewing method, also uses extremely coarse grounds.

 According to coffee experts, freshly roasted beans maximize in flavor within two weeks of roasting, and after that, the flavors start degrading.